 Applications submitted by email or as a hard copy will not be accepted.
 All necessary documentation must be submitted at the point of application.
-Additional data submitted post the application submission will not be reviewed.
-Applications requesting SEAI grant funding must be received by 13.00 on the following dates:
+Additional data submitted after the application submission will not be reviewed.
+The CEG scheme remains open for evaluation all year however the evaluation process may be longer at certain times and project coordinators should engage with the CEG team before making an application to estimate the evaluation and approval timeframes.